 The Disk I/O charts the rates at which physical disks on ESX servers, and virtual disks on VMs are reading and writing data.
-VMs that are receiving metrics via WMI or the up.time agent report deeper metrics including wait times and data transfer speeds.
+VMs that are receiving metrics via WMI or the Uptime Infrastructure Monitor agent report deeper metrics including wait times and data transfer speeds.
 These metrics can help you determine which disks are busiest.